Algebraic characterisations of path algebras: Prime, semiprime and primitive path algebras

 Once we have characterised prime and semiprime path algebras, the next logic step is to study primitive path algebras.
 The associative context of the path algebras allow us to use two different characterisations of primitive algebras.
 One in terms of representations and the other one in terms of ideals.

-\begin{definition} An associative ring $R$ is said \emph{left (resp. right) primitive} if there is a faithful simple left (resp. right) $R$-module. \end{definition} When the ring $R$ is associative, it is left primitive (resp. right) if there is a maximal left (resp.right) ideal which does not contain ideals different from the trivial one \cite[Lemma 11.28]{lam1991first}.

-In the Leavitt path algebras context, the primitive algebras have already been characterised.
+\begin{definition} An associative ring $R$ is said \emph{left (resp. right) primitive} if there is a faithful simple left (resp. right) $R$-module. \end{definition} In the Leavitt path algebras context, the primitive algebras have already been characterised.
 This is stated in Theorem \cite[4.4.10]{lpa}.
 The Leavitt path algebra $L_K(E)$ is primitive if and only if the graph $E$ is downward directed and satisfies Condition $(L)$.
 The graph $E$ is \emph{downward directed} if we consider two vertices $u,v \in E^0$ there is a third vertex $w \in E^0$ and two paths $\lambda,\mu \in \PP(E)$ with $s(\lambda) = u$, $s(\mu) = v$ and $r(\lambda) = r(\mu) = w$.
 This is also equivalent to $L_K(E)$ being a prime algebra.
 On the other hand, condition $(L)$ means that every cycle has an exit.
 In the path algebras context, characterisation of primitive algebras is amusingly similar to the Leavitt path algebra case, but adapting condition $(i)$ to the equivalent in path algebras.

 It is also important to highlight that the study of primitive Leavitt path algebras is for row finite directed graphs, but for the path algebras context we do not need any conditions of finiteness.

 \begin{theorem} Let $E$ be a directed graph and $K$ any field.
 The path algebra $KE$ is left primitive if and only if \begin{enumerate} \item[(i)] $E$ is strongly connected, and \item[(ii)] $E$ satisfies Condition $(L)$. \end{enumerate} \begin{proof} Let $E$ be a row-finite directed graph and $K$ any field.
 Consider that the path algebra $A=KE$ is left primitive, in particular, this implies that $A$ is prime \cite[Propostion 11.6]{lam1991first}.
 Following Proposition \ref{prop_caracterizacion_prima}, the graph $E$ must be strongly connected.
 On the other hand, suppose that $A$ is a primitive algebra and there is a cycle without exit, this mean that there is a vertex $u \in E^0$ with the corner $uAu \cong K[x]$ which is not a left primitive algebra, this enters in contradiction with $A$ being left primitive because all the corners must be left primitive.